4 steps to make an effective Joomla admin area for client

 1. Define which items your client needs to access

 Almost all clients are non-techies.
 They even might not know what Joomla is and how Joomla works.
 If you save the Joomla menu by default, your client might not understand what they should and should not do when looking at an admin panel.
-Beside that, there are some sections such as Global Configuration or Module manager which are better to disallow clients to access.
+Besides that, there are some sections such as Global Configuration or Module manager which are better to disallow clients to access.

 So, let's work carefully with your client and list down things they have permission to do within the website.
 For example, a client who is the webmaster of an eCommerce website might need to: